The Cost Of Waiting For The Market

 In fact, a price reduction can contribute to the stigma cycle.

-Avoiding a plethora of problems
+Avoiding the plethora of problems of waiting

 As stated in a previous section, although we cannot control the market, we can certainly control the marketing!